1. ROLES AND DUTIES

 Appointment to the Nominating Committee consider candidates on merit and against objective criteria and with due regard for the benefits of diversity on the board.

 Only members of the committee have the right to attend committee meetings.
 However, other individuals and external advisers may be invited to attend for all or part of any meeting, as and when appropriate and necessary.

-Appointments to the committee are made by the Executive Committee and shall be for a period of up to three years, which may be extended for further periods of up to three years, provided the director still meets the criteria for membership of the committee.
+Appointments to the committee are made by the Executive Board and shall be for a period of up to three years, which may be extended for further periods of up to three years, provided the director still meets the criteria for membership of the committee.

 The Executive Committee shall appoint the committee chairman who should be an independent non-executive director.
 In the absence of the committee chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.

 The chairman of the board (WAN-IFRA President) should not chair the nominating committee when it is dealing with the appointment of a successor chairman,

 The chairman of the nominating committee will attend the AGM to answer any questions which may be raised by members on matters within the committee’s area of responsibility.

 The Chairman of the Committee shall ensure that on appointment to the role of President, Vice Presidents, and Treasurer, appointees receive a formal letter of appointment setting out clearly what is expected of them in terms of time commitment, committee service and involvement outside board meetings.

 The company CEO or his/her nominee shall act as the secretary of the committee.

 The nominating committee will have access to the services of the Secretariat on all committee matters, including assisting the chairman in planning the committee’s work, drawing up meeting agendas, maintenance of minutes, drafting of material about its activities for the annual report, collection and distribution of information and provision of any necessary practical support.